varemenos/atom-toolbar-almighty/README.md

 # Description

-An atom-tool-bar plugin that adds an 'almighty toolbar' with many commonly used actions
+An atom-tool-bar plugin that adds many commonly used actions in the tool-bar.

 # Installation

-First you have to install the __tool-bar__ package which is required:
+First you have to install the `tool-bar` package which is required:

 > apm install tool-bar

-Then you install the __tool-bar-almighty__ package:
+Then you install the `tool-bar-almighty` package:

 > apm install tool-bar-almighty